-The operators applied to Karoo GP are designated by you, as found in the files/ directory.
-The most commonly use are arithmetic [+, -, \, /], trigonometric [cos, sin], and boolean [and, or, if, not].
-All operators presented to Karoo GP must be followed by an arity, that is, the number of variables or constants the operators expects to work with.
+The most commonly used are arithmetic [+, -, \, /], trigonometric [cos, sin], and Boolean [and, or].
+In addition, [\\, sqrt, exp] are supported.
+Many more have not been tested, but are open to exploration.
+As all Karoo GP expressions are processed by the library Sympy, you can learn about all possible operators at www.sympy.org

+All operators presented to Karoo GP via the associated must be followed by an arity, that is, the number of variables or constants each operator expects to work with.
 For example, \ has an arity of 2, meaning it expects something before and after itself, as in the expression a \ b